 2.1 Data

-We use the HELIUS dataset, which captures the diverse population of Amsterdam across various ethnicities and provides comprehensive health and lifestyle data.
-To operationalize precariousness factors, we draw on the framework outlined in previous research (i.e., Leonie’s paper) and select a set of relevant variables.
+We use data from the HELIUS cohort study, which captures the diverse population of the city of Amsterdam by including the six main ethnic groups and which provides comprehensive health and lifestyle data.
+To operationalize indicators of precariousness, we draw on the framework outlined in previous research (i.e., Leonie’s paper) and select a set of relevant variables.

-To ensure a robust representation of each precariousness factor, we conducted various exploratory analyses to identify consistent and meaningful factor structures.
+To ensure a robust representation of precariousness in our causal discovery models, we conducted various exploratory analyses to identify consistent and meaningful data-driven factor structures.
 Based on these analyses, we identified five precariousness factors, including two related to recent stressors, each comprising multiple variables as outlined below.
 Detailed information on the exploratory analyses can be found in the Appendix.

 Employment precariousness: emp_stat, work_sit.